Trouble (Pink song): Critical reception

 "Trouble" has received positive reviews from critics.
-Allmusic highlighted the song and noted that the similarities of "Trouble" and Nirvana's cover of the Vaselines' "Molly's Lips" may be on purpose.
-David Browne of Entertainment Weekly complimented: "Fans of Pink's earlier records may not be thrilled -- in fact, the punk-lite first single, 'Trouble,' is running into trouble of its own on the pop charts -- but one has to admire Pink's musical fearlessness, equal in its way to Justin Timberlake's."
-The Guardian wasn't that positive at all: "Trouble blusters crossly, without ever revealing what the matter is, a state of affairs not helped by its clumsy phraseology.
-'If you see me coming down the street,' she snarls, 'you know it's time to go' - well, you said it."
+AllMusic highlighted the song and noted that the similarities of "Trouble" and Nirvana's cover of The Vaselines' "Molly's Lips" may be on purpose.
+David Browne of Entertainment Weekly complimented: "Fans of Pink's earlier records may not be thrilled — in fact, the punk-lite first single, "Trouble," is running into trouble of its own on the pop charts — but one has to admire Pink's musical fearlessness, equal in its way to Justin Timberlake's."
+The Guardian wasn't that positive at all: "[The song] blusters crossly, without ever revealing what the matter is, a state of affairs not helped by its clumsy phraseology.
+'If you see me coming down the street,' she snarls, 'you know it's time to go' — well, you said it."
 Rolling Stone wasn't either: "Pink seems to be on autopilot through the first few tracks of Try This; she swaggers her way through insubstantial, predictable rants about going out on the town and battling emotionally challenged losers.
-'I'm trouble, yeah, trouble now/I'm trouble, y'all, I disturb my town,' she brags in 'Trouble.'"
+'I'm trouble, yeah, trouble now/I'm trouble, y'all, I disturb my town,' she brags in "Trouble"."
 Sal Cinquemani of Slant Magazine wrote: "The stiff-wristed herky-jerky first chords of the album's opening song (and lead single), "Trouble," pointedly announce Pink's new punk-rock sound.
-The repetitive hook of the raucous 'Trouble,' one of 10 new tracks co-written and produced by Rancid's Tim Armstrong, wears a bit thin but there's no denying its infectious b-section."
+The repetitive hook of the raucous "Trouble," one of 10 new tracks co-written and produced by Rancid's Tim Armstrong, wears a bit thin but there's no denying its infectious b-section."